knewter/elixirscript-brunch/README.md

 This plugin for brunch adds support for ElixirScript files.

-It depends on the `ex2js` binary being in your path.
+It depends on the `elixirscript` binary being in your path.
 You can install it from
 here: [elixirscript](https://github.com/bryanjos/elixirscript)